-Everything you need to know about the College Football Playoff Championships 2018
+Everything you need to know about the College Football Playoff National Championship 2018

 Where is it?

-The game will be played at the Mercedes Benz Stadium in Atlanta, Georgia.
+The game will be played at the Mercedes-Benz Stadium in Atlanta, Georgia.

 What team usually plays there?